Subchapter E. MISCELLANEOUS

 § 128.103.
 Handling, transportation, storage, use and disposal of pesticides.

-(a) A person may not use, handle, transport, store, display or distribute a pesticide in a manner that endangers man or his environment or contaminates food, feed, feed supplements, medications, fertilizers, seed or other products that may be handled, transported, stored, displayed or distributed with the pesticides.
+(a) A person may not use, handle, transport, store, dispose, display or distribute a pesticide in a manner that endangers man or the environment or contaminates food, feed, feed supplements, medications, fertilizers, seed or other products that may be handled, transported, stored, displayed or distributed with the pesticides or otherwise is in conflict with State or Federal laws or regulations.

-(b) A person may not use, or cause to be used, a pesticide inconsistent with its labeling.
+(b) A person may not use, or cause to be used, a pesticide inconsistent with its labeling (as defined in § 128.2 (relating to definitions)).
 A pesticide label containing an advisory instruction concerning the use of the pesticide being an environmental hazard shall be considered by the Secretary as a further restriction on the pesticide’s use.

 (c) An application of a pesticide may not be made where weather conditions are such that it can be expected that the pesticide will move off of the proposed application site.